logion-network/logion-test/README.md

 14. With the [Polkadot JS app](https://polkadot.js.org/apps), see that the account is now recoverable.

 ### Account recovery

+Below steps are executed by an existing user which wants to gain access to one of its protected accounts after he/she lost the keys.
+Essentially, the process consists in creating a new account and asking to the legal officers which protected the lost account (the "friends") to "vouch" for the recovery request on-chain.
+Once both legal officers vouched for the request (after doing their due diligence), the user can claim the access to the lost account using the new one.
+The new account then acts as a proxy and can be used to transfer all the assets in the lost account to the new account.

 0. If not already done, run steps of "Account protection" use case.
 1. Log in as another regular user and Alice.